Candle Cafe

-Candle Cafe, Candle West and Candle 79 were fine-dining vegan restaurants in Manhattan, in New York City.
+Candle Cafe, Candle West and Candle 79 were fine-dining vegan restaurants in Manhattan, New York City.

 Candle Cafe opened in 1994 as a juice bar and health food cafe, and was owned by Joy Pierson and Bart Potenza.
 The Potenzas used $53,000 they won in the New York State Take Five lottery in 1993 to start the restaurant.

 Celebrities such as Woody Harrelson were known to frequent the restaurant.

-All three restaurants have closed as of December 2020.
+All three restaurants closed as of December 2020.
+However, a new Candle Cafe location reopened at 388 3rd Ave in March 2023.

 Reviews

 In 2015 PETA named Candle 79 one of the six best vegan fine-dining restaurants in the U.S., BuzzFeed named them one of 24 "bucket list" vegan restaurants, and vegan studies scholar Laura Wright referenced them as one of two "famous vegan restaurants."

 In 2013 Travel + Leisure named Candle 79 one of the best vegetarian restaurants in the U.S.

 In 2013, Zagat's gave Candle Cafe a 25 rating for food, making it the second-highest rated of the 46 New York City health food restaurants rated by the survey.

 Shape named Candle 79 one of the top 10 upscale vegan restaurants in the United States, calling them "one of the 'Grand Dames'" of upscale vegan dining.